mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 ## Abstraction

+We will briefly discuss the idea of abstraction and examine how it informs the design of the genetic algorithm package.

 Carefully designed abstractions are the key to writing usable and extensible code.
 Abstraction is the process of managing complexity by only exposing the essential features of an object/system and hiding the lower-level implementation details.

 It is a common misconception that the purpose of abstraction is to remove repetition.
 Whilst it might to a degree serve this purpose, the most important job of a good abstraction is to remove dependencies.
 Good abstractions provide interfaces that reduce coupling...